Bimodal SegNet: Instance Segmentation Fusing Events and RGB Frames for Robotic Grasping: Bimodal SegNet

-The event stream generated from a dynamic vision sensor (DVS) is characterized by a position $x_e$ and $y_e$, timestamp $t_e$ and polarity $p_e$ where e is the counter of events.
-The polarity is binary and thus either 0 for negative or 1 for positive polarity.
-In \cite{Naeini2020Dynamic-vision-basedNetworks}, the events were accumulated over a time window $T$ irrespective of position information.
-In order to convert the asynchronous events into sequential frames, this paper uses the event accumulation method.

-The configuration of the time window $T$ hyperparameter should consider parameters such as the DVS threshold, application speed and noise, but most importantly the RGB frame rate.
+A camera such as DAVIS can produce both continuous asynchronous events (with temporal resolution of a few microseconds) and RGB frames (with frame rates between 25-50 Hz) simultaneously with consistent frame dimensions.
+The configuration of the time window $T$ hyperparameter should consider parameters such as the DVS threshold, application speed, and noise, but most importantly the RGB frame rate.
+The events produced between two consecutive RGB frames are accumulated over a time window $T$ irrespective of position information \cite{Naeini2020Dynamic-vision-basedNetworks}.
 The event-to-frame conversion process can be formulated as:

 where $E_t$ represents a frame of accumulated events for different polarities $p\in \{0, 1\}$ at timestamp \textit{t}.
 The Kronecker delta function and rectangle function are denoted as $\delta$ and \textit{rect} respectively.
 The $t_e$ represents the timestamp of each event and $e$ indicates the event number.